Water Filter Cost Analysis: True Cost of Ownership

 - Replacement filters: The ongoing cartridge cost.
 This is almost always the largest expense over time.

 - Electricity: Tankless RO and countertop systems need power.
-Adds $5-$15 per year.
+The electricity cost is minimal — a negligible line item in your annual budget.

 Our analysis assumes a family of 4 consuming approximately 3 gallons of filtered water per day (1,095 gallons per year).
 Adjust proportionally for your household.